ska-telescope/skampi/docs/src/testing.rst

 ability to perform debugging, will need to ensure the execution environment of its IDE is attached to a Kubernetes pod running in the same namespace as the SUT.

-.. todo:
-can we provide an example of how to do it (say with VSCode?)
+Refer to :doc:`Working with VSCode <../vscode>` for an example of doing this with VSCode.

 *What interfaces (human or programmable) are available and can be used for testing?*